mitrapartha/openvpn-azure-ad-auth/README.md

 OpenVPN Azure Active Directory Auth
 ===================================

+Modified to work on Ubiquiti Edgerouter (see https://tickett.wordpress.com/?p=2146)

 This is a helper script intended for use with OpenVPN to add support for authentication and authorization using Azure Active Directory.